ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 This table joins the raw_events, time_conclusions, and streams tables in order to make the conclusions about the raw events.

-### model_schemas

-The model_schemas table contains a row for each model known to the node and contains the complete resolved schema of the model.

-TBD how this table is populated and its schema.
-This table may be able to be combined with the streams table.
-Should we?

 ### event_states

 The event_states table contains a row for each event in a stream and the state of the document at that point in the stream.